msoos/amdmiscompile/README.md

 Future work
 =============
-The AMD OpenCL compiler has many other bugs too, but this only dmonstrates the miscompilation bug.
+The AMD OpenCL compiler has many other bugs too, but this only dmonstrates one miscompilation bug.
 I intend to make a fuzzer out of it.
 It shouldn't be very hard and it will probably find many bugs.
 Given that WebCL may become mainstream, this could become a major headache.